diogogithub/gnu-social/docs/developer/src/core/overview.md

-The next steps are handled by the Symfony framework which creates a `Request` object from the HTTP request, and then a corresponding `Response` is created by `App\Core\Controller`, which matches the appropriate route and thus calls it's controller.
+The next steps are handled by the Symfony framework which creates a `Request` object from the HTTP request, and then a corresponding `Response` is created by `App\Core\Controller`, which matches the appropriate route and thus calls its controller.

 ### Performance

-All this happens on each request, which seems like a lot to handle, and would be too slow.
+All of this happens on each request, which seems like a lot to handle, and would be too slow.
 Fortunately, Symfony has a 'compiler' which caches and optimizes the code paths.
 In production mode, this can be done through a command, while in development mode, it's handled on